Vita

 Summary

-Currently Alisa works as an advisor for the ELI 7 Things publication and conducts webinars and in person workshops on Blended Course Design, Social Media and Cloud Based Technologies for Academic Impressions.
-She is a Quality Matters certified reviewer and conducts QM reviews on hybrid and online courses in the district.
-Previously she worked on a district learning grant that helped online and hybrid instructors infuse Challenged Based Learning modules into the freshman composition curriculum.
-In addition, Alisa works with the National Center for Teacher Education (NCTE) as a technology trainer on two grants: The Achieving Technological Literacy in Arizona for Students and Teachers (ATLAST) and Student and Teacher Technology Transformation Teams (ST4).
+In addition, Alisa previously worked as an advisor for the ELI 7 Things publication and still conducts webinars and in-person workshops on Online and Blended Course Design, Engaging Students in the Online Environment, and Anti-Racist Pedagogy for national organizations.
+She is a Quality Matters certified master reviewer and conducts QM reviews on hybrid and online courses in the district.
+She worked on a district learning grant that helped online and hybrid instructors infuse Challenged Based Learning modules into the freshman composition curriculum.
+In addition, Alisa worked previously with the National Center for Teacher Education (NCTE) as a technology trainer on two grants: The Achieving Technological Literacy in Arizona for Students and Teachers (ATLAST) and Student and Teacher Technology Transformation Teams (ST4).

-In 2004-2005 Alisa took a sabbatical to finish up her doctoral dissertation on the effects of hybrid courses on retention and student satisfaction.
+In 2004-2005 Alisa took her first sabbatical to finish up her doctoral dissertation on the effects of hybrid courses on retention and student satisfaction.
 She finished her doctorate in Instructional Technology and Distance Education at Nova Southeastern University in 2006.
-She now enjoys teaching using a plethora of new technology tools, as well as training faculty how to use audio, video and other Web 2.0 tools in the classroom.
+She now enjoys teaching using a plethora of new technology tools, as well as training faculty how to use audio, video and other technology tools in the classroom.

 Work Experience